Liqwid-Labs/liqwid-libs/README.md

 For example, `Arbitrary` typeclass that provide random values for properties cannot be used for defining arbitrary Plutarch values.

-`plutarch-quikchceck` defines alternative interfaces like `PArbitrary`, providing interfaces that feels like using normal `QuickCheck`.
+`plutarch-quickcheck` defines alternative interfaces like `PArbitrary`, providing interfaces that feels like using normal `QuickCheck`.
 As demonstrated below, one can easily define a property in Plutarch function and use it directly.